Shorthead Lamprey

 Species Interaction

 The shorthead lamprey is not a targeted species for recreational fishing.
 It is however, an important traditional food source and may be harvested for subsistence or cultural purposes with some Indigenous communities.
+Their greatest value is ecological and scientific: they are an ancient lineage that helps researchers understand vertebrate evolution, and their migrations highlight the importance of maintaining fish passage past dams and weirs.

 Scientific Classification